-Our management team will have broad discretion over the use of the net proceeds from the sale of our common stock to Aspire Capital Fund, LLC, or Aspire.
+Our management team will have broad discretion over the use of the net proceeds from the sale of our common stock through Cantor Fitzgerald & Co., or Cantor.

-On November 14, 2013, we entered into a new Stock Purchase Agreement with Aspire pursuant to which we may require Aspire to purchase up to an aggregate of 3,719,652 shares over the course of 24 months at prices derived from the market prices on or near the date of each sale for aggregated proceeds of \$20.0 million.
+On July 10, 2015 we entered into a Controlled Equity Offering[TM] Sales Agreement with Cantor, as sales agent, pursuant to which we may sell through Cantor up to an aggregate of \$8.35 million in shares of our common stock.
 Our management will use its discretion to direct the net proceeds from the sale of those shares.
 We intend to use all of the net proceeds, together with cash on hand, for general corporate purposes.
 General corporate purposes may include working capital, capital expenditures, development costs, strategic investments or possible acquisitions.
 Our management's judgments may not result in positive returns on your investment and you will not have an opportunity to evaluate the economic, financial or other information upon which our management bases its decisions.
+As of March 31, 2016, we have raised net proceeds of approximately \$0.5 million.

-The sale of our common stock to Aspire may cause substantial dilution to our existing stockholders and the sale, actual or anticipated, of the shares of common stock acquired by Aspire could cause the price of our common stock to decline.
+The sale of our common stock through Cantor may cause substantial dilution to our existing stockholders and the sale, actual or anticipated, of the shares of common stock to be sold through Cantor could cause the price of our common stock to decline.